Tauhara College lockdown lifted

 A lockdown at Tauhara College in Taupo has been lifted.

-Students were moving around and police leaving told parents they could enter the college grounds if they want to.
+Students were moving around and police leaving told parents they could enter the college grounds.

 A parent outside the school said they saw a student in school uniform leaving with police.